 Mohs surgery is the single most reliable way to treat basal cell carcinoma and squamous cell carcinoma skin cancer.
-The experienced dermatology team at LUX Dermatology offers this advanced procedure at their offices in Sparks and Las Vegas, Nevada, and in Stockton, Manteca, Santa Barbara, Porterville, Hanford, and Visalia, California.
+The experienced dermatology team at LUX Dermatology offers this advanced procedure at their offices in Sparks or Henderson, Nevada, and in Stockton, Manteca, Santa Barbara, Porterville, Bakersfield, Hanford, and Visalia, California.
 If you’ve been diagnosed with skin cancer, don’t hesitate to call the office nearest you today.
 You can also reach out online to find out more about how Mohs surgery can help you eliminate cancer while sparing surrounding healthy tissue.

 Mohs surgery is named after the late Frederic Mohs, a professor of surgery at the University of Wisconsin.
 It’s a highly effective way to treat the two most common forms of skin cancer: basal cell carcinoma and squamous cell carcinoma.